3C0D/obsidian-sample-plugin-modif/README.md

 #### Development Options
 1. **Inside the vault's plugins folder:**
    - Delete the `.env` file
-   - Run npm commands as usual
+   - Run npm commands as usual, except yarn install.
+Or rather use yarn to run them.

 2. **Outside the vault:**
    - Set the paths in the `.env` file: